huaizhang/RPIQuantum2024/README.md

 - Rebalance quartery, annually, or other fixed rebalance frequencies.
 - Reablance dynamically based on some rules.

+### 6. Some statistics
+- Sharpe Ratio is the ratio of annualized return and annualized volatility.
+In principle, we should subtract so-call risk-free rate from the annulaized return.
+We can set it to zero for now.
+- Maximum Drawdown is the maximum peak to trough loss of a portfolio.
+- Calmar Ratio is the ratio of annualized return over maximum drawdown.

 ---
 [^1]: We use the first day of the month to indicate the month.
 The performance is for 3/1/2024 is the total return from 3/1/2024 to 3/31/2024.
 [^2]: "Rebalance" means to reset the weights after the movement of markets.
 For example, the 30%-30%-40% will deviate from the original values after the three asset classes perform differently.